justinelang/elkentourage_gp/README.md

 - quarantine_code.Rmd: functions to calculate the cost of quarantining cattle under different brucellosis risk scenarios

 B. Public_Comment
+- specific Rmd or script name

 C. Transmission_Risk
 - cattle_reactor_code_final.Rmd: functions to calculate brucellosis transmission risk under different elk-to-cattle overlap and elk seroprevalence scenarios

 2. Relationship between files, if important:

-3. Additional related data collected that was not included in the current data package:

-4. Are there multiple versions of the dataset? \<A. If yes, name of file(s) that was updated: i.
-Why was the file updated? ii.
-When was the file updated?\>
+- fund_code.Rmd uses agcensus22.csv
+- cattle_reactor_code_final.Rmd output informs fund_code.Rmd and quarantine_code.Rmd input
+- quarantine_code.Rmd output informs fund_code.Rmd input
+- [public comment file names here]

 ## METHODOLOGICAL INFORMATION

-1. Description of methods used for collection/generation of data: \<Include links or references to publications or other documentation containing experimental design or protocols used in data collection\>
+1. Description of methods used for collection/generation of data: All data used to inform parameters and code were pulled or adapted from literature and consultations with experts.
+See sources listed above.

-2. Methods for processing the data: \<describe how the submitted data were generated from the raw or collected data\>
+2. Methods for processing the data:

+A. Financial_Repercussions: Using different brucellosis risk scenarios (years between cattle cases) modeled with cattle_reactor_code_final.Rmd, quarantine_code.Rmd was run to calculate the cost of cattle quarantine based on cattle case frequency.
+This output was input into fund_code.Rmd to calculate the size of a brucellosis compensation fund in USD.
+See "Calculations for Change in Brucellosis Costs in Teton County" within the final report for additional methods and a table of parameters.

+B. Public_Comment: Public comments were read through and then analyzed for general sentiments and attitudes and ideas.
+Letters were also analyzed for ideas and suggestions that respondents offered.
+PDFs of the public comments were then read into [code name], where a sentiment analysis was performed using the NRC Word-Emotion Association Lexicon from Saif Mohammad and Peter Turney.
+See "Elk Feedground Public Sentiment Analysis" within the final report for additional methods.

+C. Transmission_Risk: With different elk-cattle overlap and elk seroprevalence inputs (low, medium, high), cattle_reactor_code_final.Rmd was run to simulate brucellosis tranmission risk scenarios.
+Output is number of years between cattle reactors.
+See the markdown file and "Brucellosis Transmission Risk Model" within the final report for additional methods and a table of parameters.

 3. Instrument- or software-specific information needed to interpret the data: \<include full name and version of software, and any necessary packages or libraries needed to run scripts\>

-4. Standards and calibration information, if appropriate:

-5. Environmental/experimental conditions:

-6. Describe any quality-assurance procedures performed on the data:

-7. People involved with sample collection, processing, analysis and/or submission:
+4. People involved with sample collection, processing, analysis and/or submission: Kat Aristi, Delores Chan, Justine Lang, and Samuel Desre.

 ## DATA-SPECIFIC INFORMATION FOR: